apmlabs/ace-box/docs/custom-use-case.md

 <br>

-7. Within the ACE-Box, run the following command:
+7. Once you are successfully logged in into the ACE-Box VM, run the following command:

     ```bash
     ace enable https://github.com/dynatrace-ace/basic-dt-demo.git --local